 Ryan Zinke Is Leaving The Interior Department, Trump Tweets

-Ryan Zinke is out as Secretary of the Interior.
+Ryan Zinke is out as secretary of the interior.

 Zinke will be leaving the Trump administration at the end of the year; his successor is expected to be announced next week.

-On Saturday morning President Trump tweeted that Zinke is leaving after serving for almost two years.
-He said Zinke has accomplished much during his tenure, and thanked him for his service.
+On Saturday morning, President Trump tweeted that Zinke is leaving after serving for almost two years.
+He said Zinke has accomplished much during his tenure and thanked him for his service.

 Secretary of the Interior @RyanZinke will be leaving the Administration at the end of the year after having served for a period of almost two years.
 Ryan has accomplished much during his tenure and I want to thank him for his service to our Nation.......— Donald J. Trump (@realDonaldTrump) December 15, 2018

 Zinke's departure comes after a tumultuous two years at the department, marked by mounting allegations of misconduct in office.
-He also faced the prospect of congressional probes after newly-elected Democrats take majority control of the House.
+He also faced the prospect of congressional probes after newly elected Democrats take majority control of the House.

 The former Navy SEAL and one-term Montana congressman showed up for his first day at the Interior Department on horseback, promising to model himself after Theodore Roosevelt, the famed conservationist and 26th president.